+Date of acceptance: 25-01-2018

-Date of Submission: 10-01-2018 Date of acceptance: 25-01-2018
+Date of Submission: 10-01-2018

-I. INTRODUCTION
+INTRODUCTION I.

 Indonesia Gold in 2045 is a condition in Indonesia is superior, advanced to compete with other nations in the world in 2045.
 In that year, Indonesia also must be moved out of the zone Middle Income Trap which can be achieved if carried out policy reforms focused on increasing the significant economic growth and strengthening of human resource capacity.
-In addition, Indonesia also had to belong to the developed countries which is marked with a per capita income of \$12,616 or more.
+In addition, Indonesia also had to belong to the developed countries which is marked with a per capita income of \$ 12,616 or more.